 We explain Web, Hybrid and Native apps in this detailed post.

 Mobile apps can be a good way to create another revenue stream for your business.
 There are several different ways that you can do this.

 The overwhelming majority of apps use one of the following four methods to monetize: Paid Downloads, Advertisements, In-App Purchases, and Native Advertising.

 You may also choose to define success differently than monetization.
 Many companies create free mobile apps with a key goal being increased brand awareness, or the number of mobile users accessing content through their mobile app.

 Designing Your App

 1. Rough Sketch

-The first step of designing your app is putting down your ideas on paper.
+The first step of creating an app is putting down your ideas on paper.